-How do you ensure children, including those who are non-mobile explore all play areas and use a variety of materials?
+How do you ensure all children, including infants explore all play areas and use a variety of materials?

 What types of interactions occur while children use materials?

 Is there an area or certain materials that are used less?
 Why is this?